 November is an opportune time to reflect on America’s sacred traditions.
-While other holidays celebrate important values – Independence Day stokes our patriotism, for example, and Memorial Day reminds us solemnly of sacrifice – perhaps no day invites as much calm, personal reflection as does Thanksgiving.
+While other holidays celebrate important values—Independence Day recalls our Nation’s founding, for example, and Memorial Day reminds us of heroic sacrifice—perhaps no day invites as much calm, personal reflection as does Thanksgiving.

 Since then, American Presidents have often used Thanksgiving proclamations to express their hopes for peace and well-being at home and abroad.
 “This year we have special and moving cause to be grateful and to rejoice,” President Woodrow Wilson said in 1918, mere days after the end of World War I. “God has in His good pleasure given us peace. . . .
 Complete victory has brought us, not peace alone, but the confident promise of a new day as well in which justice shall replace force and jealous intrigue among the nations.”

 Some Presidents spend Thanksgiving at the White House; others celebrate at Camp David or private family residences.
 The menu includes traditional Thanksgiving foods along with regional favorites, depending on the preferences of the First Family.

 Turkey, of course, is a staple – but not the National Thanksgiving Turkey, which traditionally receives a Presidential pardon.
 Turkeys have been sent as gifts to American Presidents from as early as the 1870s, sometimes arriving in elaborate crates and costumes.
 By the 1920s, the influx of these turkeys had increased so greatly that President Calvin Coolidge discouraged Americans from sending them, reported a 1923 New York Times article.
 Eventually, however, the tradition resumed, and President Coolidge received not only turkeys, but quail, ducks, geese, rabbits, and a deer.

 The most unusual gift was a raccoon, which was not served for dinner but became a Coolidge family pet.